 Emirates Retrofitting 191 A380s & 777s With New Interiors

 Emirates is currently in the process of retrofitting 191 of its existing aircraft.
 While this is primarily being done in order to introduce premium economy on these jets, there are changes coming to other cabins as well.
-I wanted to go over the details, especially as Emirates is this week starting the process of reconfiguring its first Boeing 777, and those are the planes most in need of a refresh.
+I wanted to go over the details, especially as Emirates is now putting its first reconfigured Boeing 777 into service, and these planes were badly in need of a refresh.

 How Emirates will retrofit 191 planes with new cabins